priyanshusrivastava049-afk/priyanshusrivastava049-afk/README.md

 ## 🙋‍♂️ About Me

-🎓 First-Year B.Tech Computer Science Student
+🎓 Second-Year B.Tech Computer Science Student

 💻 Passionate about Web Development and Problem Solving

-🧩 Solved 200+ problems on LeetCode and actively participate in coding contests
+🧩 Solved 250+ problems on LeetCode and actively participate in coding contests

-🌱 Currently learning JavaScript, React, and Data Structures & Algorithms
+🌱 Currently learning React, and Data Structures & Algorithms

-🚀 Building projects to strengthen my frontend development skills
+🚀 Building projects to strengthen my full stack development skills

 🔍 Interested in creating clean, responsive, and user-friendly web experiences